BHAAA-ZLM/BHAAA-ZLM.github.io/docs/Bioinformatics/RNA-seq/Tools.md

 -<span style="font-family: Courier"> -u Set the compression level to 0 (uncompressed).

+<span style="font-family: Courier"> When you want to see your gene inside for insatance igv, you will also need to index your bam files.

 ## <span style="font-family: Courier"> bedtools

 ```
 genomeCoverageBed -ibam Spm.sorted.bam -bg -split > Spm.bdg
 ```
 - <span style="font-family: Courier"> -ibam input bam files for coverage.
 Use `stdin` or `-` for a Unix pipe.

+## <span style="font-family: Courier"> cuffdiff

+<span style="font-family: Courier">  Cuffdiff is a program included in cufflinks.
+You can use this program to find significant changes in transcript expression.
+Use `cuffdiff -h` to look for the manual.

 ## <span style="font-family: Courier"> Others